2 min read

 If suite costs next to a newly purchased CT scanner seem daunting, consider a refurbished CT to save money without sacrificing image quality.

 To ensure a space works for your facility, staff, and patient needs, we suggest you consult closely with your installer and/or project manager.
+Be sure to accurately measure your CT suite space, locate your support beams, and consider the cost that will impact your facility's budget.
 The last thing you want is incorrect measurements to halt your project causing you to waste resources and time.